slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On career

 <!--
-- differentiate yourself / volunteer for assignments / becoming the go to guy for some questions
+- volunteer for assignments / becoming the go to guy for some questions
-- three-paths-in-the-tech-industry-founder-executive-or-employee
 - trabalhar de porta aberta vs trabalhar à porta fechada
 - Oh, this is an easy one.
 When people say a child is talented they mean he or she is a good learner.
 But a talented adult is a good do-er.
 High potential people who fail to make an impact are stuck in child-mode, because that is what they were always praised for.
-- work smart not harder but hard still.
+- work smart not harder but hard still. its good to be better, but is better to be different.
-- Be a jack-of-all-trades and a master of one.
+- Working hard for something we don’t care about is called stress; working hard for something we love is called passion.
-- trade-able skills: figure out what skills you already have that you can charge for
+- trade-able skills: skills you already have that you can charge for. find your unique secret sauce and NAME it. you need to get people attention
 - Always Focus on Delivering More Value than Expected
-- finding and winning a great job is a competitive subject. it’s not very correlated with luck.
-- find your secret sauce and NAME it. whats unique. you need to get people attention
-- ask what’s your secret mission -- something you want to do here that another person is interested also
 - In my opinion, a job search is BOTH a numbers game and a quality game.
 You can control how many jobs you apply to, and how good your skills and portfolio are.
 - you are a learning machine.
 Not an occupation.
 - recruiting better than hiring: find a place where you can do a good job
-- its good to be better, but is better to be different.
-- Working hard for something we don’t care about is called stress; working hard for something we love is called passion.
 - My passionate interests have changed 30 times since I graduated college.
 - You don’t give a damn about that job.
 It’s someone else’s dream. specialized jobs are boring.
 I seem to get satisfaction only from making stuff.
 Or maybe a better description would be solving problems and making improvements.
-- read the classics: deliberately being 3 years behind on the latest technologies is a really good way to stay employable without driving yourself mad keeping up with the latest and greatest.
-After 3 years, the flash-in-the-pans and the duds have been winnowed out and you can just concentrate on the stuff which will earn you paying gigs.
+- read the classics: deliberately being 3 years behind on the latest technologies is a really good way to stay employable without driving yourself mad keeping up with the latest and greatest..

 100% time -> 100% results
 20% time -> 80%results
 So: 100% on one thing = 80% on 5 things!

-> *'How to return to an workplace:
-- reframe your experience.
-Use today and future jargons.
-Make your homework.
-- refresh your skill set, if you got rusty.
-- career ecosystems, get back into them, reconnect.
 - Happy, Smart, and Useful
 - look at situations as systems. i help to create systems.
-- hard to find good emploieess and good bosses..
+- (kk) Don’t be the best.
+Be the only.
 -->

 > *'The moment you [rigidly follow a plan](chapter_3_action.md#on-change-and-adapting) set in your youth, you lock yourself into a position, and the times will ruthlessly pass you by.' -- Robert Greene*

-Avoid the trap of following one set career path - focus on being useful - it will be easier to pivot when needed.
+Avoid the trap of following one set career path - focus on being useful - it will be easier to pivot.
 If your job doesn’t require originality, next decade you might not have it.

 > *'The interesting jobs are the ones that you make up.' -- Chris Young*

 > *'I always advise young people to become good public speakers (top 25%).
 Anyone can do it with practice.
 If you add that talent to any other, suddenly you’re the boss of the people who have only one skill.
 Or get a degree in business on top of your degree.
 Suddenly you’re in charge, or maybe you’re starting your own company using your combined knowledge.'*

-Being an employee is long-term risky.
-In an economy with shrinking corporations, more outsourcing, more automation, every month you risk being fired.
-The economy forces all the risk on employees who have no control over their futures.
+Employees have no control over their futures.
+The economy forces all the risk on them - more outsourcing, more automation and every month they risk being fired.

 > *'The boss wants the most sophisticated talent he can get, and he doesn’t want to pay anything for it.
 Every penny he pays, and every second of your life he doesn’t get for it, is a failure in his eyes.'*